-Are you a veteran transitioning out of the military, or looking to change careers?
+Are you a veteran transitioning out of the military or a military spouse, or looking to change careers?
 There are many resources available to help you quickly enter new fields.
 Below are some different types of career-development opportunities to prepare you for a successful career in a new field, as well as some valuable tools to help you enter those fields.
-This is hardly an exhaustive list, just an idea of organizations looking to help veterans in the workplace.
+This is hardly an exhaustive list, just an idea of organizations looking to help veterans and military spouses in the workplace.

-A traditional path to employment for many transitioning and career-changing veterans is to learn the skills of a particular trade in manufacturing or construction.
+A traditional path to employment for many transitioning and career-changing veterans and military spouses is to learn the skills of a particular trade in manufacturing or construction.

 Helmets to Hardhats focuses on providing veterans training and resources to prepare veterans to work in construction-related jobs.
 Their 14-week training program, for example, is designed to prepare veterans to work in the electrical industry.

 Sometimes, employers will offer training programs to learn the skills you need to work in their industry.
 Siemens, among others, offers free classes that teach specific skills to begin a career in manufacturing.
 The classes vary in length, and focus on Computer Aided Design and Computer Aided Manufacturing.

 If you want to learn to become a software developer, ranked as #3 job overall by US News, and the #3 best job for Veterans by Forbes, one of the best ways to do it is at an in-person ‘bootcamp’.
 Code Platoon is a veteran and military spouses only, non-profit bootcamp that teaches the fundamentals of programming over the course of 16 weeks and prepares you for a career in software development.
 Anyone who is smart, determined and deeply interested in software can succeed at a coding bootcamp, even if they have never previously written a line of code.
 Look for programs that will provide at least 1000 hours of combined instruction and coding time.
 Starting salaries out of similar programs range between $60,000 and $80,000.